I began with the bicycling. I searched the web for companies

 that we would be late at the boat.
 A car stopped on the other side of the road.
 A woman

 got out, made her way through the traffic and walked over to us.
+You look

 so forlorn," she said.
 "Can I help you?
 This kind lady took us across the